GenePoccia/useWalter/README.md

 Also as I was figuring out my back end and was changing a lot of object structures, I decided to not use Typescript for the time being, with slightly more time I would go back and start adding types to my objects to be able to better follow the flow and easily debug.

-Given more time with the project I would have looked into using PostgreSQL as a DB as well as React Native.
+Given more time with the project I would have also looked into using PostgreSQL as a DB as well as React Native.

 ## Features that could easily be added
 1. Cookies to stay logged in for user